-The second-largest cryptocurrency Ethereum is ready for a new hard fork.
-If you are a crypto enthusiast, you must have heard about Ethereum 2.0 and the upcoming London hard fork.
+The second-largest cryptocurrency Ethereum launched the London hard fork.
+If you are a crypto enthusiast, you must have heard about Ethereum 2.0 and the London hard fork.
 I will explain its importance to cryptocurrency investors in a simple way.

-London hard fork includes five Ethereum Improvement Proposals (EIPs), most notably EIP 1559 and EIP 3554, that aim to counter various inefficiencies.
+London hard fork included five Ethereum Improvement Proposals (EIPs), most notably EIP 1559 and EIP 3554, that aim to counter various inefficiencies.

-EIP 1559 introduces a new fee structure to make Ethereum less inflationary.
-This protocol is decreasing miner revenue.
-And, EIP 3554 delays Ethereum’s difficulty bomb to Dec.
-1. This mechanism will incrementally increase the difficulty of mining on the Ethereum network.
+EIP 1559 introduced a new fee structure to make Ethereum less inflationary.
+This protocol decreased miner revenue.
+And, EIP 3554 delayed Ethereum’s difficulty bomb to Dec.
+1. This mechanism incrementally increases the difficulty of mining on the Ethereum network.

-The most significant change will be to transaction fees, including a new deflationary mechanism.
-Now, each block will have a fixed, associated fee.
-This change comes because of EIP 1559, included in the London update along with EIP 3238.
+The most significant change happened to transaction fees and included a new deflationary mechanism.
+Now, each block has a fixed, associated fee.
+This change came because of EIP 1559, included in the London update along with EIP 3238.

 For example, if the Ethereum network fee is 30 Euro, sending 30 Euro worth of ETH is not worth it.
-These high fees make the network less attractive, especially for new investors.
-EIP-1559 proposes a new transaction pricing mechanism that will instead create a base fee for each block’s transaction fee.
+These high fees made the network less attractive before the London hard fork, especially for new investors.
+EIP-1559 introduced a new transaction pricing mechanism that instead creates a base fee for each block’s transaction fee.

 The base fee changes for each block depending on the demand.
-Moderate the volatility of base fees that will help bring more users into the ecosystem.
+Moderating the volatility of base fees, this change will help bring more users into the crypto & ETH ecosystem.

-Meanwhile, the blockchain will burn the fee and thus reduce the overall supply of ETH.
-This effect will create deflationary pressure on the ETH.
-In other words, the supply of ETH will become limited like Bitcoin’s supply.
+Meanwhile, the ETH blockchain burns the fee and thus reduces the overall supply of ETH.
+This effect creates deflationary pressure on ETH.
+In other words, the supply of ETH becomes limited — but in a different way than Bitcoin’s supply is.
 If a cryptocurrency supply is limited, the demand for it will grow over time, which may drive the price up.

 In short, Ethereum is a smart-contract platform and the first mover in this field.
 The majority of decentralized applications (DApps) and DeFi tokens (decentralized finance) are built upon its network.
 Decreased “gas” fees increase the demand for ETH and affect its price.